Vukkk/Strategy-BTC-WeakHandsBuster/README.md

 ### Trading idea

-Identify breakouts of the Bollinger Bands (price going below the lower deviation band).
+Identify break downs of the Bollinger Bands (price going below the lower deviation band).
 Use %Bandwidth indicator to assess momentum and Bollinger Bands moving average to optimize the *take position event*, and filter out late entries.

 ### Main Trades